dermorz/dermorz/README.md

 fell in love with Go.
-After many years with Python as main language and daily driver I don’t want to go back anytime soon.
+After many years with Python as main language and daily driver I don’t want to go back anytime soon.*

 Currently I am working at
 📻 radio.de GmbH in Hamburg, Germany
-- building backend services with Go and running them on AWS.
+where I am building backend services with Go and running them on AWS.